s-p-k/learn-ruby-the-hard-way-solutions/README.md

-Solutions to some of the exercises on Learn Ruby The Hard Way
+Solutions to some of the exercises on "Learn Ruby The Hard Way" book.